gear-foundation/gear-wiki/docs/developing-contracts/examples/Dutch Auction.md

 # Dutch auction

 ## Introduction
-A Dutch auction is one of several types of auctions for buying or selling goods.
+&nbsp;&nbsp;&nbsp;&nbsp;A Dutch auction is one of several types of auctions for buying or selling goods.
 Most commonly, it means an auction in which the auctioneer begins with a high asking price in the case of selling, and lowers it until some participant accepts the price, or it reaches a predetermined reserve price.
 A Dutch auction has also been called a clock auction or open-outcry descending-price auction.
-This type of auction shows the advantage of speed since a sale never requires more than one bid.
+This type of auction shows the advantage of speed since a sale never requires more than one bid.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;This auction uses [Gear NFT](https://wiki.gear-tech.io/developing-contracts/examples/erc-721#erc-721-interface) as tradable goods.
+You can read about it if you want to dive deeper.

 ## Prerequisites
 [Gear ERC-721](https://wiki.gear-tech.io/developing-contracts/examples/erc-721#erc-721-interface)